 White tea has gained popularity as a beauty tea, and studies have shown that this name might be justifiable.
 It’s often an ingredient in many skincare products.
 This tea type may have a “potential anti-ageing activity via inhibition of collagenase and elastase” and may help to protect the skin cells from the sun damage and premature aging.

 Next, drinking white tea in the absence of toothbrush could be a good way of preventing bacteria from invading the mouth.
 A recent research showed “white tea mouth rinse potently inhibits plaque formation”.
 Moreover, white tea is less likely to stain teeth because it contains less tannins than black or green tea, a compound responsible for staining teeth.
+Another research showed that EGCG may help reduce the destruction of all tissues surrounding the teeth.

 Disclaimer: The purpose of this article is not to diagnose or treat any diseases, or to replace an opinion of a professional doctor.
 Never self-treat any diseases, or drink large quantities of tea, real or herbal, if you are suffering from serious diseases, are pregnant or breastfeeding.
-Every person is different and it’s impossible to make a general statement about the benefits or side-effects.
+Every person is different, and it’s impossible to make a general statement about the benefits or side-effects.

 Dillenburg Meinhart, Adriana & Miranda, Lucas & Mateus Damin, Fernanda & Teixeira, Jose & Godoy, Helena.
 (2018).
 Analysis of chlorogenic acids isomers and caffeic acid in 89 herbal infusions (tea).
 Journal of Food Composition and Analysis.
 73. 10.1016/j.jfca.2018.08.001.